zesty-io/demos/README.md

-# demos
+# Zesty.io Demos
-Examples of using Zesty.io via API, static page renderers, and hybridly
+This is a repository of Examples using Zesty.io APIs with popular technologies.

 - [React Demos with Zesty.io](/react/)
 - [NextJS Demos with Zesty.io](/nextjs/)